brslv/zanshin/Documentation/README.md

 -- to be added.

 ## Routing
-The routing with *Zanshin* is pretty simple, actually.
-Under the hood the framework uses AltoRouter - a lightweight, yet extremely flexible and powerful routing engine.
+Routing with *Zanshin* is pretty simple, actually.
+Under the hood the framework uses [AltoRouter](http://altorouter.com) - a lightweight, yet extremely flexible and powerful routing engine.

 #### Registering routes
 *Zanshin* uses a pretty minimalistic way for registering routes.